-Arriving in the island village of Tortuguero, you'll enjoy lunch at Turtle Beach Lodge, and then a free afternoon to relax and explore on your own.
-You'll be spending the next two nights at the lodge, which offers optional tours including kayak rentals and a local zipline tour, a refreshing pool, and nightly turtle-watching tours.
+Arriving in the island village of Tortuguero, enjoy lunch at Turtle Beach Lodge, and then a free afternoon to relax and explore on your own.
+Spend the next two nights at the lodge, which offers optional tours including kayak rentals and a local zipline tour, a refreshing pool, and nightly turtle-watching tours.

 Today is a free day to spend as you please – tour the town, visit museums or take a walk through the jungle.
 You can explore the canals winding through the rainforest, which is home to exotic wildlife, from egrets to crocodiles to monkeys to butterflies.
 And keep your eyes open for turtles!
 Tortuguero has many highlights, but it is best known for the four species of sea turtles that nest in the region.
 Tortuguero's coastline is considered one of the Western Hemisphere's most important nesting sites of the green sea turtle, which can be found by the thousands in the summer months.
 The baby turtles hatch from July through early November, emerging from their nests to scrabble across the sand to the waiting waters of the Atlantic.

 Be sure to take advantage of the miles of beach and jungle trails in Tortuguero National Park, horseback riding, kayaking to a nearby lagoon, or fishing in the Tortuguero River for tarpon, snook, and mackerel.

 Start the day off early with a boat ride back to Guapiles, where you have lunch at the Rio Blanco Restaurant.
 After lunch take ground transportation to Sarapiqui, and spend the afternoon exploring your new surroundings.